sfc-aqua/quisp/doc/code-spelunking.md

         pk->setSrcAddr(myAddress);
         pk->setDestAddr(request->getSrcAddr());
         pk->setKind(6);
+...
+        send(pk,"RouterPort$o");
 ```

 Back at the first node, the reception of that will kick off the
 creation of the RuleSet.
+The same `handleMessage()` function is the
-Chunks of that aren't great code, with some
+handler for that ACK, back at the initiator.
+Chunks of that aren't
-hard-coded constants, but it works.
-(Add that to the work items
+great code, with some hard-coded constants, but it works.
+(Add that
-list!)
+to the work items list!)

 ```
 void HardwareMonitor::sendLinkTomographyRuleSet(int my_address, int partner_address, QNIC_type qnic_type, int qnic_index, unsigned long RuleSet_id){